 Ongoing Oversight: Assess ongoing oversight and monitoring of third-party processor compliance and performance.

-Sub-processor Management: Review management of sub-processor relationships and compliance with approval and notification requirements.
+Sub-processor Management: Review management of sub-processor relationships and compliance with approval and notification requirements, ensuring alignment with best practices for subprocessors under GDPR and their legal obligations.

 Technical and Organizational Measures Review